morey-tech/managed-argocd-lab-template/README.md

 # Creating a fully-managed Kubernetes GitOps platform with Argo CD

 In this hour-long hands-on lab, you will enter a scenario as a Kubernetes Cluster Administrator.
-In the organization you work at, the developers deploy containerized applications using Helm charts.
-The charts are version controlled in a GitHub repo and the developers deploy them manually, by running `helm` commands against the cluster.
+In your organization, the developers deploy containerized applications using Helm charts.
+The charts are version controlled in a GitHub repo, and the developers deploy them manually by running `helm` commands against the cluster.

-This lab will walk you through implementing Argo CD to manage the deployment of the Helm charts in a declaritive fashion.
+This lab will walk you through implementing Argo CD to manage the deployment of the Helm charts in a declarative fashion.

 Ultimately, you will have a Kubernetes cluster, with Applications deployed using an Argo CD control plane.